Bali myna: Sibang, Central Bali

 In 2010, Begawan Foundation made a decision to move all its captive breeding Bali starlings from Nusa Penida to a new site at Sibang, near Ubud.
 The breeding program then recommenced with the aim to research new release sites close by.
 During 2011, a total of 23 Bali starlings were donated to BF's breeding program.
 Three birds were donated by Jurong Bird Park, and 20 came from a variety of zoos across Europe, members of the European Endangered Species Program, whose contributions of birds meant that new genetic lines would be introduced when the imported birds were paired with the local birds held at the breeding centre in Bali.

-In November 2012, Begawan Foundation released four pairs of Bali starlings at its breeding site in Sibang.
+In November 2012 Begawan Foundation released four pairs of Bali starlings at its breeding site in Sibang.
 These birds were observed and their daily habits recorded by staff of the Foundation and students of the adjacent Green School.
 A program of conservation was undertaken with the local villages prior to the release and has the full support of the King of Sibang.
-Each bird has been ringed in order to identify it as it adapts to life in the wild.
+Each bird has been ringed to identify it as it adapts to life in the wild.
 As this was a soft release, the birds often take the opportunity to return to the breeding site to find food and water.
 However, it is evident that new sources of fruit and a variety of insects are available in the immediate vicinity that provide a full and healthy diet for these birds and their offspring.

-In 2014, there were three releases by Begawan Foundation at their site in Sibang.
+In 2014 there were three releases by Begawan Foundation at their site in Sibang.
 Three male birds and one female were released in April, with support from the local community.
 In June, Dr. Jane Goodall, during her visit to Bali, assisted in the release of two Bali starlings.